renovate-tests/imag/README.md

 guarantee that.
 I hope I can continue development of imag after that and I certainly plan to do so.

-But from May 2018 until early 2019, expect long response times.
+But from May 2018 until February 2019, expect long response times.

 ## Goal / What is imag?